An Introduction to the OpenTelemetry Protocol (OTLP)

 What is the OpenTelemetry Protocol?

-Flexibility: OTLP leverages gRPC with Protocol Buffers for efficient, real-time communication but it also supports
+It uses gRPC with protocol buffers for efficient, real-time communication but it also supports

 http/protobuf